ltrgoddard/thesis/temp.markdown

 grafting as a process further destabilise the metaphor.
 As Prynne points out,

-> the action of grafting requires three components: the stock or basal
+> \singlespacing the action of grafting requires three components: the
-> part of a plant; the scion or shoot from another and preferred
+> stock or basal part of a plant; the scion or shoot from another and
-> species; and the grafter.
-The last two need give little trouble, since
+> preferred species; and the grafter.
+The last two need give little
-> the grafter is the poet-lover and the scion is the image of the
+> trouble, since the grafter is the poet-lover and the scion is the
-> beloved in his youthful beauty and perfection.
-But what is the
+> image of the beloved in his youthful beauty and perfection.
+But what
-> stock?[^444]
+> is the stock?[^444]

 Prynne’s candidate is the poem itself, or the sequence of poems which makes up the *Sonnets*.
 Yet this possibility introduces a tension